SyedWasiHaider/ShopOutLoud/README.md

 # ShopOutLoud
 My first attempt at writing a php/mysql web app.
-I wrote this back in July 2014 when my knowledge of web apps was still evovling so a lot of the things in this repo will make your cringe.
+I wrote this back in July 2014 when my knowledge of web apps was still evolving so a lot of the things in this repo will make your cringe.

+<a href="wasi.byethost24.com"> Live Demo </a>